 The main.tf configuration file is structured into two sections, a section for global AWS resources and a section for regional resources.
 This approach provides comprehensive API scanning and monitoring across regions, maintaining resource isolation and regional compliance.

 - The Regional Resources section creates and deploys region-specific components.
 These resources enable the monitoring of APIs deployed across multiple AWS regions within the same account.
-Each region has an iniepndent set of monitoring resources.
+Each region has an independent set of monitoring resources.
 The region specific components include:

 - Cequence Lambda function